7 Facts You Didn’t Know About Calcium

 Phosphorus, which is found in acidifying foods and beverages like soft drinks (phosphoric acid) and cow’s milk, also has an detrimental effect.
 The debilitating effects of phosphorous on bone are well-documented – the jaw disease known as osteonecrosis of the jaw (ONJ) was once called “phossy jaw” because of its clear correlation with phosphorous exposure.
 And of course, the most widely-prescribed osteoporosis drugs are phosphorous-based bisphosphonates, which artificially alter bone metabolism, making it brittle and prone to fracture.

-This is why the diet described in the Save Our Bones Program focuses on correcting the acid/alkaline imbalance that is so prevalent nowadays.
+This is why the diet described in the Osteoporosis Reversal Program focuses on correcting the acid/alkaline imbalance that is so prevalent nowadays.
 The pH-balanced Save Our Bones diet emphasizes plant-based calcium sources, which brings us to our next little-known calcium fact.

 3. Calcium from vegetables is better absorbed than calcium in cow’s milk.